By Christopher Brown of OCDCarCare.com

 WHY Do Some Automotive Ceramic Coating Companies Claim Absolute Hardness Values to Applied Surfaces?

 It’s simple, manufacturers pass product spec sheets onto marketing departments.

 Marketers generally don’t know much conceptually or scientifically about products or auto detailing for that matter.
 A marketer’s single objective is to position products to be: understood, relatable, and desired by the target audiences or industry for immediate purchase.
 Typically, they use simplistic product details and bullet points to appeal to consumer wants, aspirations, and pain points.

 There is often a huge disconnect between the realistic functionality of a product when speaking to a scientist vs. speaking to a marketer.
 When marketing campaigns for new products debut, the advertised functions, benefits, and realities of the product may greatly differ from the real life results.
 Often, other departments within the company view this advertisement wording as harmless ‘marketing speak.‘

 It’s currently the second decade of the 21st century, so obviously the general public understands that marketing speak isn’t reality — or do they?

 Here’s the rub.
 There really isn’t a mechanism, other than potential legal concerns or consequences, to prevent companies from claiming anything they want about products they market.
 Generally, company marketing agendas and beliefs are not publicly altered until false information or misleading claims are widely and publicly accepted or proven as false or misleading.

 Sadly, some automotive coating companies use these false marketing claims and tactics.
 They do so because of the lack of knowledge of automotive paint within the general public and within the dealing industry.

-Due to this missing knowledge, select companies have taken the opportunity to flood the market with endless marketing campaigns about claimed hardness ratings of their products.
+Due to this missing public knowledge, select companies have taken the opportunity to flood the market with endless marketing campaigns about claimed hardness ratings of their products.